syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Filtering.md

 It has three functions.
 They are the following:

 1. `create` - It is used to create the control at time of initialize.
-2. `read`   - It is used to read the Filter value selected.
+2. `read`   - It is used to read the filter value selected.
 3. `write`  - It is used to render the control and assign the value selected for filtering.